 Our example in the motivation section serves as a specific case of the more generic data curation problem that we address in this paper.
-Given the input data, for example the filenames in the motivation section, we would like to discover the metadata from the given data.
-In our example, we would like to discover the different processes that the volume and model files went through and annotate the discovered processes with the corresponding filenames.
+Given input data, for example filenames, we would like to discover the metadata from the given data.
+In our example, we would like to discover the different processes that the volume and model files went through and annotate the discovered processes with corresponding filenames.
 Thus, data annotation task can be expressed as follows:

-Given a set of input data $\mathbf{S}d$ with missing metadata and a domain ontology $\boldsymbol{O}$ , automatically identify concepts of the domain ontology in the input data and annotate the input data with such terms.
+Given a set of input data S_d with missing metadata and a domain ontology \mathcal{O} , automatically identify concepts of the domain ontology in the input data and annotate the input data with such terms.
 For concepts that do not currently exist in the domain ontology, automatic annotation is not possible.
 User supervision is required in this case in order to accomplish the annotation of such terms.
 Instead of just asking users to manually annotate every individual files with unknown concepts, we exploit such opportunities to capture their background knowledge and expertise about the domain by assisting them in updating the domain ontology.
 We therefore address the problem of data annotation as a twofold problem:

-- 1. Automatic annotation of data with missing metadata: Given a set of input data $S_d$ with missing metadata and a domain ontology O, automatically identify concepts of the domain ontology in the input data and annotate the input data with such terms. - 2.
-User assisted ontology maintenance: Given a domain ontology $\mathcal{O}$ and a set of input data that failed to be automatically annotated $S_u$ , assist domain experts in enriching the ontology $\mathcal{O}$ with new concepts, capable of capturing the semantics of unknown terms in the input data.
+- 1. Automatic annotation of data with missing metadata: Given a set of input data S_d with missing metadata and a domain ontology \mathcal{O} , automatically identify concepts of the domain ontology in the input data and annotate the input data with such terms. - 2.
+User assisted ontology maintenance: Given domain ontology \mathcal{O} and a set of input data that failed to be automatically annotated S_u , assist domain experts in enriching the ontology \mathcal{O} with new concepts, capable of capturing the semantics of unknown terms in the input data.

-There is a closed loop between the two problems stated above as presented in Figure 3.
-The loop exists because annotation cannot be performed without proper domain ontology in place, while on the other hand, unknown terms (those that are not expressed in ontology $\mathcal{O}$ ) identified during the annotation process can drive ontology evolution, thus enabling automatic annotation of similar terms in the future.
+There is a closed loop between the two problems stated above, because annotation cannot be performed without proper domain ontology in place, while on the other hand, unknown terms (those that are not expressed in ontology \mathcal{O}) identified during the annotation process can drive ontology evolution, thus enabling automatic annotation of similar terms in the future.
 In our proposal, we assume that an initial version of ontology already exists before the annotation process can begin.
 With the progression of the annotation process, whenever portion of the input data is not associated to domain concepts due to the fact that such concepts do not currently exist in the domain ontology, users assist in their annotation by intuitively defining new concepts and relations in the domain ontology.
 If an initial ontology is not available to begin with, our technique can assist domain experts in bootstrapping the ontology during the annotation process.